-The Forster Codices comprise three manuscripts, each very different in terms of topic and dating.
-Initially owned by Francesco Melzi, they later passed to Pompeo Leoni, reaching Venice at some unspecified time.
-During the 1800s they were acquired by Earl Edward George Lytton, and upon his death were inherited by John Forster (1873), who in turn left them to the Victoria and Albert Museum in 1876.
+The Forster Codices comprise three manuscripts, each distinguished by diverse subjects and dates.
+Initially owned by Francesco Melzi, they later passed to Pompeo Leoni before finding their way to Venice at an unspecified time.
+In the nineteenth century, Count Edward George Lytton acquired them, and upon his death, they were inherited by John Forster, who subsequently bequeathed them to the Victoria and Albert Museum in 1876.

 We have 4 facsimiles of the manuscript "Forster Codices":